Mouneesh500/Robotic-Arm-/README.md

 # Robotic-Arm-
-Constructed a 3DOF Robotic Arm having a circular saw as a end effector for cutting application.
+We constructed a 3DOF Robotic Arm with a circular saw as an end effector for cutting application.
 <br>
-- Ellur Mouneesh
+Author - Ellur Mouneesh